SCCB Services “life changing”

 White Cane Awareness Day in Myrtle Beach

-White Cane Awareness Day is October 15, a date is set aside to celebrate the achievements of people who are blind or visually impaired and the symbol of blindness and tool of independence that many of them use: the white cane.
+White Cane Awareness Day is October 15, a date is set aside to celebrate the achievements of people who are blind or low vision and the symbol of blindness and tool of independence that many of them use: the white cane.

 Join SCCB staff and other attendees to walk the trail around the ponds (the walk is about one mile).
 There will be demonstrations of how to use a white cane and vision simulators available for attendees to experience different types of visual impairments.